helins/timer.cljs/README.md

 (require '[dvlopt.timer :as timer])
 ```

 First, we create a worker.
-Since all this worker handles is scheduling, one
+Since all this worker will handle is scheduling, one
 worker will typically be more than enough for a whole application.

 ```clj